Personal Injury Attorneys in Birmingham

 There is an exception, however.
 If the defendant in your case acted in a wanton or reckless manner, such as in a drunk driving case.
 The defendant would be fully at fault.

-On the other hand, if someone was negligent, meaning reckless or careless, liability can be a murky issue.
+If someone was negligent, meaning reckless or careless, liability can be a murky issue.
 For example, if you are injured during a recreational activity or while playing a sport, then defendants can claim that there was an assumption of risk with this activity.

 Sometimes, the liable party isn’t even present at the time of the accident or injury.
 One example is a business which is found liable for its employees’ actions.